New Property Owners

 Treasurer-Tax Collector’s Office at that time.
 You should read your escrow papers and/or title report to determine if any portion of the annual taxes were paid by the previous owner before the close of escrow and determine if any taxes will be due and payable by the property tax due dates.

 Annual tax bills, which can be paid in two installments, are mailed once a year by November 1.
-This bill contains payments stubs for both installments, and is the only bill regularly mailed each year by the Treasurer-Collector’s Office.
+This bill contains payment stubs for both installments, and is the only bill regularly mailed each year by the Treasurer-Tax Collector’s Office.
 Depending on when the ownership change is placed on the tax roll, the annual

 tax bill could be sent either to the previous owner or directly to you.
 If there are any remaining unpaid taxes, and if you did not receive an annual tax bill from either the previous owner or the Treasurer-Tax Collector’s Office, you should contact the Treasurer-Tax Collector’s Office immediately and request

 one.
 It is your responsibility to ensure that the taxes are paid.
 State law stipulates that failure to receive a tax bill does not permit the Treasurer-Tax Collector to excuse penalties on late payments.

 If your mortgage company is scheduled to pay your taxes you will receive a green informational copy for your records.
 Please note that although your mortgage statement may show that your taxes were paid in a particular month the actual payment may not be delivered to the Treasurer-Tax Collector’s Office until

 early December for the first tax installment or early April for the second tax installment.

 Any time property is sold or improved, the value of the property is reassessed.
 If the property has been reassessed at a higher value, you will receive one or more supplemental tax bills in addition to the annual bill.
 If the property has been reassessed at a lower value, you may receive a refund.
 Please see the